-The consolidated loggings are kept for a period of at least seven years.
+The consolidated loggings relating to life cycle management certificates are kept for a period of at least seven years and then deleted.
+The log files related to technical threats and risks are kept for 24 months and then deleted.

 5.4.4 Protection of audit log